lodela/SimpleOnClick_ES6/README.md

-# SimpleOnClick_ES6
+# SimpleOnClick_TipeScript
-Simple onClick with ES6
+Simple onClick with TipeScript and ES6

+By Norberto Lodela.